rsmp-nordic/rsmp4_supervisor/README.md

-# Rsmp
+# RSMP 4 Supervisor
 This is part of an experiment to see how RSMP 4 could be build on top of MQTT.

-This Phoenix web app receives data from an MQTT device (rsmp_mqtt) and graphs it.
+This Phoenix web app acts as an RSMP supervisor.
-You can also send a command to the device.

 ## Running
 The MQTT broker and the MQTT device (rsmp_mqtt) should be running (or you can start them afterwards)-